Introduction

 Concepts

 Mélodium is a programming language oriented to various data, signal and trigger treatment, process orchestration, and infrastructure management.
-Do to so, it relies on some concepts that are explained in this chapter.
+To do so, it relies on some concepts that are explained in this chapter.

 General Orchestration